On the definition and K-theory realization of a modular functor: Clifford algebras and modular functors

 There is an operation of a tensor product of modular functors; we call a modular functor $\Phi$ {\em invertible} if there exists a modular functor $\Psi$ such that $\Phi\otimes \Psi\sim 1$ where $1$ is the modular functor with one antiperiodic and one periodic label, and all applicable $1$-multimorphisms going to $\C$.
 Here $\sim$ denotes a weak isomorphism of multifunctors covered by an equivalence of stacks.

 Invertible modular functors $(\widetilde{\Phi},\Phi)$ can be characterized as those for which $\Phi$ factors as

 where $\mathcal{D}_{0}$ is the sub- weak multicategory of $\mathcal{D}$ whose objects are of the form $*\mapsto A$ for a Clifford algebra $A$, $1$-multimorphisms are ($1\times $-matrices of) Morita equivalences, and $2$-isomorphism are isomorphisms of bimodules.
-Recall that a {\em Morita equivalence} is a graded $A,B$-bimodule $M$ such that $M\otimes_B ?$ is an equivalence of categories between finitely generated $B$-modules and finitely generated $A$-modules.
+Recall that a {\em Morita equivalence} is a graded $A,B$-bimodule $M$ such that $M\otimes_B ?$ (we use the symbol $?$ to denote an unnamed variable) is an equivalence of categories between finitely generated $B$-modules and finitely generated $A$-modules.

 The weak multi-category $\mathcal{D}_0$ will play a role in the next section, in connection with twistings of K-theory.
 In fact, invertible modular functors were completely classified in \cite{spin}.
 In particular, it was proved there that all invertible modular functors are weakly isomorphic to tensor products of tensor powers of the chiral fermion, and topological modular functors.